chauff/cse1500-web-transcripts/Lecture-3.md

 <sup>Screenshot of Firefox's Web Console.</sup>

+---

 Let's go back to object literals: what happens if we need 1000 objects of the same kind?
 What happens if a method needs to be added to all objects?
 We can hardly copy and paste a method to all objects.

 One idea could be to simply *copy* an object over and over again, however that turns out to be quite complicated.
-JavaScript passes everything by reference (unlike Java), which can cause issues when objects are complex (i.e. many of their properties are objects themselves).
+JavaScript passes everything by reference, which can cause issues when objects are complex (i.e. many of their properties are objects themselves).
 This [guide](https://dassur.ma/things/deep-copy/) explains in detail how to create deep copies of objects in JavaScript.
 This is for your information only, we do not cover deep copies in class.

 Let's look at three design patterns to simplify this work for us!
 The first one should be the most familiar to you, as it looks similar to the object creation pattnern we use in Java.